billsix/cprogrammingbook/doc/06-Structs.rst

 structures, pointers and malloc in serious programs.
 If you aren't familiar with the use of structured data in the form of lists, trees and so on, get a good book now.
-Better still, try to enrol on a good course.
+Better still, try to enroll on a good course.
 Except in very specialized applications, it is usually the ability to structure data well, not the ability to write complicated algorithms, that makes it possible to construct clean, small and maintainable programs.
 Experienced software designers often say